opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 Strategies <https://arxiv.org/abs/2002.06038>`__\  (Never
 Give Up)
 The agent adopts a new intrinsic reward generation mechanism that integrates the novelty of 2 dimensions: namely the life-long dimension of the inter-game intrinsic reward and the single-game dimension of the intra-game intrinsic reward , and also proposed to simultaneously learn a set of strategies with different degrees of exploration (directed exploratory policies) to collect more abundant samples for training.
-Among them, the intrinsic reward between games is maintained by maintaining an Episodic that stores the state of the game.
-Memory, calculated by calculating the distance between the current state and the k most similar samples in Memory.
+Among them, the intrinsic reward between games is maintained by maintaining an Episodic that stores the state of the game calculated by calculating the distance between the current state and the k most similar samples in Memory.
 More details about NGU can be found in the blog [TODO].

 Agent57
 ''''''''

 Paper [6]_ `Agent57: Outperforming the Atari Human Benchmark <https://arxiv.org/abs/2003.13350>`__\  made the following improvements on the basis of NGU:

 -  Parameterization of the Q function: The Q network is divided into two parts, and the Q value corresponding to the intrinsic reward and the Q value corresponding to the extrinsic reward are learned respectively.